 - Free bank account for people under 27 years old

-- Free cash withdraw abroad in the EUR zone
+- Free cash withdrawal abroad in the EUR zone

-- You can an choose between Visa or MasterCard
+- You can choose between Visa or MasterCard

 - Get a credit card

-- Transfers, standing orders, direct debits, payments with the card, are free of charge
+- Transfers, standing orders, direct debits, and payments with the card are free of charge.

 - If you move abroad, you can keep the account and continue to use them

-- To keep your account free of charge (for people over 27 years old) you just need need to do a one single incoming transfer per month.
+- To keep your account free of charge (for people over 27 years old), you just need to do one incoming monthly transfer.

 The application is simple and made within minutes online.
-After that you will confirm your identity via PostIdent-procedure and your card will be on a way!
+After that, you will confirm your identity via PostIdent-procedure, and your card will be on the way!